siuking666/Larson-Davis-Sound-Meter-Monitoring-Software-Development/Readme_export-data-processing.md

 -	Matches given model and serial number with input data, and only processes matching files
 -	Support processing only 1 specific file
 -	Support batch processing entire folder
--	Custom define data columns to discard
+-	Custom define data columns to keep
 -	One output file is created for each date detected
 -	Output file has automatic versioning support, if output file of the same name already exists, i.e. from running the code more than once, no overwrites, no conflicts
 -	Processed files are copied to sub-folders of each date in output folder, for better organization